Thank You, Veterans!

 - Money.
 The cost of tuition and fees (and room and board as well, if you intend to live on a residential campus) are certainly important to note, but you should also look beyond for other costs like these:

 - Check for discounts for veterans, including (but not limited to) the Yellow Ribbon program.

 - Find out whether ACE credits are accepted.
 You may be able to get credit for work already done, instead of paying for some courses required for your chosen program.

 - Check the college’s graduation rate.
 The longer you are enrolled, the more you will pay in tuition.

 - Find the loan default rate of graduates of a particular institution to find out how successful their graduates are in repaying their student loans once they come due.

 - Support services/student services.
 Does the college in which you are interested has specific veterans support services?
 While good general student support programs — both for advising and for social/extracurricular purposes — are important, a specific veterans support program may be necessary for you.

 There is no better way to check out a school than visiting.

 Before committing to any school, it’s a good idea to go see it for yourself.
 Colleges are happy to welcome visitors and should have visit information clearly posted on their websites.
 Remember that everyone looks great in the brochure!

-If you’ll be staying overnight, you can find hotels near campus by college name through Explore Colleges.
+If you’ll be staying overnight, you can find a hotel near campus.